folque/messagesFileExtractor/README.md

 tag=content

-Receives two arguments, the file to extract, and the file to be outputted/
+Receives two arguments, the file to extract and the file to be outputted.

+Usage:

+java -jar extractor.jar sourcefile destinationfile